 Supplier Terms & Conditions

-As a supplier to Orion Industries., hereinafter referred to as Orion, it is understood that your organization agrees to meet the following requirements whenever an Orion Purchase Order is created.
-These requirements are, therefore, to be considered as terms and conditions to all purchases.
+As a supplier to Orion Industries., hereinafter referred to as Orion, it is understood that your organization agrees to meet the following requirements whenever an Orion Purchase Order is accepted by your company.

 1) Standard Requirements.

-a) QMS.
-The Seller shall have a Quality Management System (QMS) equivalent to and is capable of fulfilling the quality codes as specified on the Orion PO.
+1. QMS.
+The Seller shall have a Quality Management System (QMS) that is capable of fulfilling the quality requirements specified in this Orion Terms and Conditions Agreement.

-f) Record Retention.
+6. Record Retention.
 The Seller shall retain all associated records / documentation for 10 yrs.
-Flight Safety Part records / documentation must be retained for 40 yrs.

-k) Counterfeit Prevention.
+11. Counterfeit Prevention.
 The Seller shall plan, implement and control processes appropriate to its organization and the product for the prevention of counterfeit or suspect counterfeit part use and their inclusion in product(s) delivered to Orion.
-Product will only be accepted by Orion with documentation certifying unbroken traceability (e.g. serialization, lot or batch number) throughout product life.

 2) First Article Review / Approval.